 Greenlight increased assets by 6 percent last quarter and a “high percentage” of the capital raised was invested in the dollar-denominated class of the Greenlight Capital Gold funds, the firm said in the May 29 letter, which was obtained by Bloomberg News.

-Einhorn’s New York-based hedge fund advanced in the first three months of the year as stocks climbed and the firm profited from its long positions, or bets that equities would rise, including wagers on Apple Inc. (AAPL) and Seagate Technology Plc (STX), the firm said.
+Einhorn’s New York-based hedge fund advanced in the first three months of the year as stocks climbed and the firm profited from its long positions, or bets that equities would rise, including wagers on Apple Inc. (AAPL:US) and Seagate Technology Plc (STX:US), the firm said.
 Hedge funds on average rose 1.9 percent during the first quarter, according to Bloomberg data.

 Among Greenlight’s short positions, or bets that securities will fall, the hedge fund gained on a falling Japanese yen, the firm said.
 It also took “a brief and successful short position” in Diamond Foods Inc., the letter said.